Real Tennis

 History of Real Tennis

-A History of the Royal Game of Tennis
+A Detailed History of Real Tennis

 Scholars tell us that hand-ball (jeu de paume in French) was played by the Greeks and the Romans, and by even earlier civilisations.
 There are references in the classics to a game that was played in a stone court, as is fives in our country today.
 Pilare, in Latin, was to play ball and pila was the word for a ball.
 Hence, palla in Latin and pelote in French.